w3c/wai-media-intro/source/accessible-media/playing.html.erb.md

 media when they detect the `video` or `audio` elements, and all will render timed text delivered via the `track` element.
 All browsers will automatically surface a caption toggle in the player control bar if a caption track is detected.
-However, note that each browser will present not only a different UI, but also a different default style for captions.
-Below is an image of default caption display in Chrome, showing the CC button for toggling captions on and off.
+Note that each browser will present not only a different UI, but also a different default style for captions.
+Below is an image of default caption display in Chrome, showing the CC (closed-caption) button for toggling captions on and off.

 ![Captions playing in the embedded Chrome video player.](am-chrome-captions.png)